DavidVelasquez77/DavidVelasquez77/README.md

 <!--Intro start-->
 ## About Me
-Computer Science and Systems Engineering student at San Carlos University of Guatemala (USAC), currently in my fifth semester.
+Computer Science and Systems Engineering student at San Carlos University of Guatemala (USAC), currently in my seventh semester.
 Passionate about software development and creative problem-solving through technology.

 ## 🎯 Professional Focus
 - 💡 Specialized in developing innovative technological solutions